LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ### Landing Page

 A landing page is what the user sees when they first visit your site.
 By default, Rails gives us a landing page at `localhost:3000` with the Rails boilerplate code.
 We can instruct our application to use another view as the landing page by using a helper method called **root**.
-The root route at the top because it is the most popular route and should be matched first.
+We put the root route at the top because it is the most popular route and should be matched first.
 The root route can only have a `GET` action.

 ```ruby
 Rails.application.routes.draw do